Materials, cuts and sizes: choosing the right kimono

 Our choices are based on three fundamental requirements:

-Ethics: Our fabrics are always natural, recycled, or certified, with particular attention paid to reducing chemical treatments and promoting short supply chains.
-The use of dormant stocks is part of this desire to limit textile waste.
+Ethics: Our fabrics are always natural, recycled, or certified, with particular attention paid to reducing chemical treatments and promoting local sourcing.
+Utilizing dormant stock is part of this commitment to limiting textile waste.

 Aesthetics: We select materials that come to life over time, retain their texture and sometimes gain character with use, thus reinforcing the uniqueness of each kimono.

-Sensory: The pleasure of wearing it is essential.
-Each kimono must be soft, supple, and alive on the skin, never rigid or restrictive.
-The material then becomes a true companion of style and comfort.
+Sensory: The pleasure of wearing is essential.
+Every kimono must be soft, supple, and vibrant against the skin, never stiff or restrictive.
+The fabric then becomes a true companion of style and comfort.

 Coupes: how to choose?